What's That Sound? 6 Noises Your Body Makes And What They Mean

 This is a symptom of obstruction in airflow. it may also mean that some excess mucus is lining your nasal passages.
 You can clear it out with a decongestant, antihistamine for allergies.
 Whistling can signify a tear in the cartilage between the nostrils in case you have had nasal trauma.
 This can be repaired by an ENT.

 3. Ringing in your ears

 Ringing in one or both your ears is known as tinnitus.
-There are things like ageing, Infections and very loud noises that can damage the hair cells inside the inner ear which coverts sound waves into electrical signals.
-This in turn makes the cochlea send signals to the brain even when no sound waves come in.
-If you have this for more than two days or there is pain, vertigo too you must visit your doctor, get some further tests done and rule out infection or other neurological issues.
+There are things like aging, Infections and very loud noises that can damage the hair cells inside the inner ear which converts sound waves into electrical signals.
+This, in turn, makes the cochlea send signals to the brain even when no sound waves come in.
+If you have this for more than two days or there is a pain, vertigo to you must visit your doctor, get some further tests done and rule out infection or other neurological issues.

 Burping is the sound of air escaping your stomach. it usually happens due to the air swallowed.
 You can reduce burping by eating slowly, avoiding carbonated drinks and not talking with food in your mouth.

 5. Gut rumbling

 That odd, gurgling sound you hear after dinner is air and fluid moving through the digestive tract.
 If you hear grumbling on an empty stomach, your gut may be cleaning out leftover bits of food and fluid.
 Or, of course, you are hungry.

 Hiccups are the result of your diaphragm contracting involuntarily, causing the top of your windpipe to close suddenly.
 The exact cause of this phenomenon is still unclear because they don't actually have any purpose.